nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Introduction**

 ### Intended Audience
-The goal of this Developer Guide is to document and illustrate the underlying architecture of CoDoc, and provide insights on how our product is designed, implemented and tested as well as the design considerations that were involved in the deciding the implementation of various features offered by CoDoc.
+As future contributors to CoDoc, we hope this Developer Guide is sufficient in documenting and illustrating the underlying architecture of CoDoc.
+This guide provides insights on how our product is designed, implemented and tested as well as the design considerations that were involved in deciding the implementation of various features offered by CoDoc.

 You are recommended to read the [Navigating the Developer Guide](#navigating-the-developer-guide) and [Glossary](#glossary) sections, which will provide the necessary information to allow you to familiarise yourself with the structure of this